GSA/10x/_pages/send-us-an-idea.md

 <h2 class="docs-h2">Eligibility</h2>

-We accept ideas on a rolling basis from U.S. federal employees and evaluate them a few times a year.
-Submit your idea before January 30th to be considered for our next round of evaluations in early February.
+We accept ideas on a rolling basis from U.S. federal employees and evaluate them twice a year.
+The 10x team is in the process of evaluating ideas and will announce the selected projects in mid-to-late February.
+Our next round of evaluations is scheduled for later this Summer.
 {% else %}

 <h2 class="docs-h2">Eligibility</h2>